Shruti-Agrawal28/customer_presonality_analysis/README.md

 # Customer Personality Analysis Machine Learning Model

 This machine learning model is designed to analyze customer data and predict personality traits based on that data.
-The model uses a variety of techniques, including natural language processing, clustering, and classification, to identify patterns in customer behavior and determine their personality characteristics.
+The model uses a variety of techniques, including clustering, and classification, to identify patterns in customer behavior and determine their personality characteristics.

 ## Getting Started